BirdeeHub/lzextras/README.md

 ```

 In addition, you may provide a function instead of a list to `lsp.filetypes`
-and it will be the fallback function for that lsp only
+and it will be the fallback function for that LSP only

 > [!TIP]
 >